Does your dog struggle with understanding what you're teaching?

 a jump (two chairs and a broomstick works just fine!)

 I will provided more detail in the first lesson so you can collect the objects necessary.
-All you'll need for the first week of class is your clicker, some treats, and your video set-up.
+All you'll need for the first week of class is some treats and your video set-up.

 Questions?